 - Countries to visit that speak French as a first and second language: There are more than 35 countries and dependent entities where French is an official language, most of which are on the continent of Africa and Europe, including France, Belgium, Luxembourg, Ivory Coast, and Senegal.
 In North America, Canada and Haiti as well as French territories in the Caribbean also speak French as an official language.

 - How many people speak Italian worldwide?
-More than 59 million people who speak Italian around the world.
+More than 59 million people speak Italian around the world.

 - Why is Italian easy to learn?
 Italian happens to have fewer verbs than some of the other Romance languages, making the learning journey a bit easier.
 It also shares Latin roots with English, allowing for a smooth transition (and great guessing odds).